NCSAM Noise-Compensated Sharpness-Aware Minimization for Noisy Label Learning: Conclusion

 \section{Conclusion}

-This work provides a systematic theoretical and algorithmic investigation into how noisy labels affect sharpness-aware optimization, and for the first time reveals that label noise induces a structural distortion in both the direction and magnitude of SAM perturbations, thereby weakening its ability to explore flat minima.
-Through a PAC-Bayesian generalization analysis, we show that the parameter deviation caused by noisy labels exhibits a compensable relationship with the perturbation term, offering a principled foundation for designing noise-robust perturbation-based optimization strategies.
+This work systematically investigates the impact of noisy labels on sharpness-aware optimization and shows that label noise distorts both the direction and the magnitude of SAM perturbations, thereby weakening SAM's ability to locate flat minima.
+Through PAC-Bayesian analysis, we further show that the parameter deviation induced by label noise has a compensable relationship with the perturbation term, which provides a principled foundation for designing noise-robust perturbation-based optimizers.

-Building upon this insight, we propose NCSAM, a novel optimization framework that explicitly models and compensates for the gradient bias introduced by noisy labels.
-NCSAM generates structured noise gradients via progressive noise simulation and employs a dynamically scaled correction term to restore alignment between the perturbed and clean-gradient directions, while stabilizing the effective perturbation magnitude.
-Without relying on sample selection or label correction mechanisms, NCSAM effectively suppresses the memorization of noisy labels in deep networks and preserves—if not strengthens—the flatness-promoting behavior of SAM.
+Motivated by this analysis, we propose NCSAM, a novel optimization framework that explicitly models and compensates for the gradient bias introduced by noisy labels.
+NCSAM generates structured noise gradients via progressive noise simulation and applies a dynamically scaled correction term to realign perturbed updates with clean-gradient directions while stabilizing the effective perturbation magnitude.
+Without relying on sample selection or label correction, NCSAM suppresses the memorization of noisy labels and preserves the flatness-promoting behavior of SAM.